-'''

 void set_port_control_flags(ErlDrvPort port, int flags)

-'''

-This function sets flags for how the control [page 113] driver entry function will return data to the port owner process.
+This function sets flags for how the control [page 127] driver entry function will return data to the port owner process.
 (The control function is called from port_control/3 in erlang.)

-Currently there are only two meaningful values for flags: 0 means that data is returned in a list, and PORT_CONTROL_FLAG_BINARY means data return from control is sent to the port owner process.
+Currently there are only two meaningful values for flags: 0 means that data is returned in a list, and PORT_CONTROL_FLAG_BINARY means data is returned as a binary from control.